caseywoard/caseywoard.github.io/_posts/2015-10-27-case-study-of-the-blocspot-app-and-persisting-data-with-nscoding.markdown

 You might notice that I’m calling a class method when populating the sharedInstance’s self.categories array property if the unarchiver finds the savedData array for category objects is empty.
 The reason?
 I wanted users of the app to at least begin with a couple of category options at app launch and they could build upon this list if they so chose.

 This class method is of course defined in the Category implementation file.
-In this same file I of course also implement the necessary <NSCoding> protocol methods for saving individual properties and instantiating Category objects with those properties with saved values.
+In this same file I also implement the necessary <NSCoding> protocol methods for saving individual properties and instantiating Category objects with those properties with saved values.

-initiWithCoder & encodeWithCoder
+* initiWithCoder & encodeWithCoder

 For example, the category name (of type NSString) was an important saved property value that I wanted to persist across app sessions.
 That was accomplished like so: